Gregorian Masses

-In Roman Catholicism, the practice of Gregorian Masses is an ancient tradition in which it is believed that a continuous series of thirty consecutive Masses said in thirty days for the soul of a deceased person will release them from the punishments of Purgatory.
+In Roman Catholicism, the practice of Gregorian Masses is an ancient tradition in which it is believed that a continuous series of thirty consecutive Masses said in thirty days for the soul of a deceased person will relieve their suffering and hasten their release from the punishments of Purgatory.
 Belief in the efficacy of the Gregorian Masses is based on a private revelation made to Pope Gregory the Great.